Tasmanian Eucalyptus Burl Crochet Hook

-This crochet hook is made from TASMANIAN EUCALYPTUS BURL and GABON EBONY.
-This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
+This crochet hook is made from Tasmanian Eucalyptus Burl with your choice of exotic wood ends.
+It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 It occurs in cool, deep soiled, mostly mountainous areas to 3,300 ft altitude with high rainfall of over 47 in per year.
 They grow very quickly, at more than 3 ft a year, and can reach 213 ft in 50 years, with an average life-span of 400 years.
 The fallen logs continue supporting a rich variety of life for centuries more on the forest floor.

 Unusually for a eucalyptus, it tends not to recover by re-shooting after fire, and regenerates only from seed.
 The seeds are released from their woody capsules (gumnuts) by heat and for successful germination the seedlings require a high level of light, much more than reaches the forest floor when there is a mature tree canopy.
 Severe fires can kill all the trees in a forest, prompting a massive release of seed to take advantage of the nutrients in the ash bed.
 Seedling densities of up to 2.5 million per hectare have been recorded after a major fire.
 Competition and natural thinning eventually reduces the mature tree density to about 15 to 20 individuals per acre.
 Because it takes roughly 20 years for seedlings to reach sexual maturity, repeated fires in the same area can cause local extinctions.
 If, however, no fires regenerate an area, the trees die off after about 400 years and are replaced by other species.